-(B) To make application, the applicant shall file with the director or the director's designee one typed original of the completed application forms prescribed and provided by the director or the designee and all attachments required by paragraph (C) of this rule, as applicable.
+(B) To make application, the applicant shall file with the director or the director's designee the completed application forms prescribed and provided by the director or the director's designee and all attachments required by paragraph (C) of this rule, as applicable.
 For the purposes of this rule, a document is filed when it is received by the director or the director's designee.

 (C) The application for initial approval of a TTT program shall be accompanied by:

 (1) A nonrefundable application fee of six hundred dollars.

 (b) Each proposed faculty member, who will provide any part of the classroom instruction or evaluation of participants required by rule 3701-18-21 Administrative Code.
 The documentation shall not be submitted for guest lecturers.

 (3) The location and a description of the physical facilities that a TTT program intends to use for classroom instruction and training skills practice;